JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Beware-the-House-on-Haunted-Hill!.md

 orchestra:
 # Beware the House on Haunted Hill
-Genres:
+genres:
   - Play
   - Comedy
   - Horror
   - Parody
   - Thriller
   - Farce
-Description: "'Come to the party... if you dare.'
+description: "'Come to the party... if you dare.'
 The hilarious comedy based on the 1959 Vincent Price film."
 ---
 An eccentric millionaire promises six guests a mysterious prize if they can survive the night at the only truly haunted house in the world.
 Everyone invited has a few skeletons in their closets though, and screwball scares lurk around every corner.